 Same as the no-ratio program, your income will not be checked, and your employment will not be verified.

-Instead, you qualify based on the cash flow of the property as measured by its “debt service coverage ratio” (DSCR).
+Instead, lenders pay attention to the cash flow of the property as measured by its “debt service coverage ratio” (DSCR).

 To roughly calculate the DSCR of the property, take your gross rental income, and divide that by the total PITIA expenses (principal + interest + taxes + insurance + association fees).
 The exact gross income or net income calculation can slightly vary from lender to lender.
 Simply put, your income from the property should be at least equal to the property’s expenses to be eligible.